matrix-org/matrix-spec-proposals/proposals/3574-resource-markup.md

 }
 ```

 ## Additional data in `m.space.child` and `m.space.parent`

 Children of resources will be considered *conversations concerning* the resource.
-For purposes of discoverability,  may sometimes be helpful to attach additional data to the content of `m.space.child` and `m.space.parent` events, in order to indicate a specific part of the resource that the conversation is based upon.
+For purposes of discoverability,  may sometimes be helpful to attach additional data to the content of `m.space.child` and `m.space.parent` events, in order to indicate a specific part of the resource that the conversation concerns.
 The location of the part of the resource that the conversation is based upon will be indicated by the value of an `m.markup.location` key within the contents of the `m.space.child` and/or `m.space.parent` event.

-Different mimetypes will require different notions of "location".
+Different Media Types will require different notions of "location".
 A need for new notions of location may become evident over time.
 For example PDFs begin with a need to specify highlighted regions and then at a later date, pindrop locations.
 One location might also reasonably be presented in two or more different ways.
 For example, in a PDF, a location might be presented both as coordinates designating a region of a page, and as a tag or set of tags with offsets for use with a screen reader.
 In an audio file, a location might be presented both as a pair of bounding timestamps and as a pair of offsets within the text of embedded lyrics.

 Hence, the `m.markup.location` value MUST be an object, whose keys are different kinds of locations occupied by a single annotation, with the names of those locations either formalized in the matrix spec or namespaced using Java conventions.
 Some proposed location types are described in: